onyxhat/github-webhooks/README.md

 I decided to write this application in Go because I have very little experience with the language and wanted to challenge myself.
 I have done something similar to this (processing GitHub webhooks) in Python so I figured I should branch out a bit more.
 This application can be run with docker, deployed to Kubernetes, or just run with `go run` locally.
 I've setup the webhook endpoint currently to just use ngrok.

+## Running with docker
+`docker build -t github-webhook .`
+`docker run -it --rm -e GITHUB_WEBHOOK_SECRET=$GITHUB_WEBHOOK_SECRET -e GITHUB_ACCESS_TOKEN=$GITHUB_ACCESS_TOKEN -p 8080:8080 github-webhook`

+Install and run ngrok as noted below.
+You will still need to Setup a GitHub Access Token and the webhook itself as noted below as well.

 ## Running the application locally

 To setup your environment: